About this Project

 - The development of a consultancy program that serves as a bridge between the national initiatives and individual institutional efforts to improve instruction and student support practices.

-Evaluation activities will provide formative and summative feedback on the consultancy model, using a community of practice lens.
-Research conducted during the project will examine the impact of the change efforts at each institution, including the development of new tools to study readiness for change.
-The collective expertise of Consortium members and their available resources and approaches, along with a set of new materials to support the consultancy corps, will be made available through a public web repository.
+Evaluation activities provided formative and summative feedback on the consultancy model, using a community of practice lens.
+Research conducted during the project examined the impact of the change efforts at each institution, including the development of new tools to study readiness for change.
+The collective expertise of Consortium members and their available resources and approaches, along with a set of new materials to support the consultancy corps, are available through the BTSE website.
 The NSF IUSE: EHR Program supports research and development projects to improve the effectiveness of STEM education for all students.
 This project is in the Institutional and Community Transformation track, through which the IUSE: EHR program supports efforts to transform and improve STEM education across institutions of higher education and disciplinary communities.

 This project is supported by the NSF Award: No. 1933897